CSCfi/pebbles/doc/database_migrations.md

 until it's necessary to modify such a constraint, which is difficult because it can't be referenced unambiguously.
 For this reason a custom naming scheme has been enabled in models.py.

+The verbs that flask-migrate uses are unintuitive.
+The verb "migrate" actually creates a migration and the verbs "upgrade" and "downgrade" apply migrations (i.e. migrate).

+For deployment security it's possible and perhaps even desired to first commit and deploy changes to the database and models and only when that didn't break to deploy (or enable via some mechanism) the code that uses these new features.